opentelekomcloud-docs/modelarts/umn/source/faqs/training_jobs/what_are_sizes_of_the__cache_directories_for_different_resource_specifications_in_the_training_environment.rst

 What Are Sizes of the /cache Directories for Different Resource Specifications in the Training Environment?
 ===========================================================================================================

-When creating a training job, you can select CPU, GPU, or Ascend resources based on the size of the training job.
+When creating a training job, you can select CPU, GPUresources based on the size of the training job.

 ModelArts mounts the disk to the **/cache** directory.
 You can use this directory to store temporary files.
 The **/cache** directory shares resources with the code directory.
 The directory has different capacities for different resource specifications.